Andres Wirkmaa, Esq.

 A true "student of the game", he self-published the first edition of a scorebook of his own design in 1999, and (after having written numerous short pieces dealing with various baseball topics) he contracted with McFarland & Company--a leading publisher of scholarly books--in 2001 to write a definitive dissertation on the official rules governing scorekeeping in baseball.

-In July of 2006, Andy appeared on the weekly radio show hosted by his good friend, Rich Marazzi, called “Inside Yankee Baseball” on WELI in New Haven, Connecticut.
-(Rich is the Official Rules Consultant for the New York Yankees, Arizona Diamondbacks, and the Boston Red Sox, and he has been the author of a regular column in Baseball Digest for the last 20 years – “The Rules Corner”).
 While on the show, Andy answered a number of scorekeeping questions posed to him by Rich and various callers, as well as otherwise participating in a number of segments during the hour long broadcast.

 In early 2007, Andy contracted with a new “high end” baseball quarterly – “108” – to have short Q&A pieces he’d composed about scorekeeping published on a regular basis under the title “How Would You Score That?”